 In addition, all video annotations are manually reviewed and only those that meet the criteria across all three axes are accepted for use in training and evaluation, ensuring that the dataset contains only high-quality, validated data.

 \item \qtxt{Have you conducted any analysis on disagreement patterns?
 If so, what analyses did you use and what were the major findings?
 Did you analyze potential sources of disagreement?} The \task task is inherently ambiguous and the sources of annotation disagreement are explained in \S\ref{sec:task}.
-We further demonstrate the effect of this ambiguity in \S\ref{app:human_perf}.
-For \evalgold, we stored all 3 annotator responses in order to capture the ambiguity in the task and measured their agreement.
+For \evalgold, we recorded 3 independent annotator responses in order to capture the ambiguity in the task and measured their agreement.
 See the human metrics discussion in \S\ref{app:human_perf} for more details.

-\item \qtxt{How do the individual annotator responses relate to the final labels released in the dataset?} For images, each image, phrase pair underwent three annotation tasks: 1) mask quality verification of SAM-3 PL masks 2) exhaustivity verification of accepted masks for the phrase and 3) manually adding missing masks until all instances of the concept were masked.
+\item \qtxt{How do the individual annotator responses relate to the final labels released in the dataset?} For images, each image, phrase pair underwent three annotation tasks: 1) mask quality verification of masks pseudo-labeled by SAM-3 PL masks 2) exhaustivity verification of accepted masks for the phrase and 3) manually adding missing masks until all instances of the concept were masked.
 For video annotations, individual annotator responses are validated and only annotations that meet the required quality criterion are accepted.
 The final labels released in the video subset consist exclusively of these accepted annotation.

 \textit{For \evalgold}: Gold subsets were 3x multi-reviewed.
-For mask acceptance, all three annotators had to accept as a mask as high quality for it to be included in the dataset.
-Image, phrase pairs where at least one of the raters marked the phrase as non-exhaustively annotated in step two were sent to manual annotation.
-For manual annotation, all three of the annotators responses were saved as separate versions of the annotations for the give image, phrase pair.
-This helped capture the natural ambiguity in the task and different valid interpretations of a concept.
+All three annotators had to accept a mask as high quality for it to be included in the dataset.
+Image and phrase pairs that at least one of the raters marked as non-exhaustively annotated in step two were sent to manual annotation.
+All three of the annotators' responses were saved as separate versions of the annotations for the give image and phrase pair.
+This helped capture the natural ambiguity in the task and alternative but valid interpretations of a concept.

 \textit{For \evalsilv}: Silver subsets were 1x reviewed.
 The first annotator’s accepted masks were given to the exhaustivity annotator.
-If the exhaustivity annotator marked the phrase, set of masks as exhaustive, this was the
+If the exhaustivity annotator marked the phrase and its associated set of masks as exhaustive, this was the

 \end{enumeratecard} \paragraph{Dataset Release and Maintenance} \begin{enumeratecard} \item \qtxt{Do you have reason to believe the annotations in this dataset may change over time?
 Do you plan to update your dataset?} The dataset contains annotations for public images or external public datasets.
 Some images or datasets may become unavailable over time.